-Alton/Godfrey Rotary Club Honors February Students of the Month
+ALTON/GODFREY ROTARY CLUB HONORS FEBRUARY STUDENTS OF THE MONTH

 Don't miss our top stories and need-to-know news everyday in your inbox.

-Students selected for this honor are recognized and presented with an award at a Rotary Club meeting and are eligible to compete for a $5000 Scholarship that will be presented to one of the students honored as “Student of the Month” during the school year.
-This is the 18th year of the program and 317 students have been recipients of this honor since the program was initiated.
+Students selected for this honor are recognized and presented with an award at a Rotary Cub meeting and are eligible to compete for a $5000 Scholarship which will be presented to one of the students honored as a “Student of the Month” during the school year.
+This is the 16th year of the program and 301 students have been recipients of the honor.

-Matthew Maag is the son of Gregory and Lisa Maag of Alton.
-Maag has consistently earned a place on the school’s High Honor Roll and is a member of the National Honor Society and has received Congressional Recognition for the past four years for his outstanding academic achievement.
+William Morris is the son of Steven Morris and Mary Geisler of Alton.
+Ranking in the upper ten percent of his class, Morris has consistently earned a place on the High Honor Roll.
+A member of the National Honor Society, Morris has been committed to the Air Force Junior ROTC program serving in a number of leadership positions .
+He has served as a Group and Deputy Commander and was the recipient of the American Veterans, Daedalian, and the Kitty Hawk Society awards as a member.

-Maag has been a member of the Student Council, Marching 100, Red Bird Nest, and the Special Olympics for four years.
-He has been recognized as a Region 12 ambassador for the Special Olympics and for his effort and work within that program.
-Maag led fund raising efforts as a member of the Polar Plunge team to fund Special Olympics in Illinois and earned the distinction as top state fund raiser for that activity.
-He has been an active participant in Special Olympics competition in swimming, basketball, bowling, and track & field.
-As a participant, he earned gold, silver, and bronze medals in the various events he participated in at the state level.
+Morris is a member of the French and Physics Clubs, Mu Alpha Theta, and has been a member of the School’s Math Team throughout his career at Alton High.
+He has participated in a number of community service volunteer activities through the ROTC program.
+He credits his desire to become a teacher to the examples set by several teachers at Alton High.
+He plans to major in Education at Southern Illinois University at Edwardsville.

-Katherine “Kate” Holtz is the daughter of Robert and Beth Holtz of Godfrey.
-She has consistently earned a place on the school’s High Honor Roll and has been recognized as an Illinois State Scholar.
-She is a member of the National Honor Society holding offices within that group and the Student Council of which she currently serves as vice president.
-Holtz has been an active member of the Explorer cheerleading team earning recognition at the annual NCA cheerleading camp her junior year.
+Eric Ziino is the son of Richard and Julie Ziino of Godfrey.
+Ziino has been a member of the Boys Scouts and has earned Eagle Scout status with three palms and is a member of the Order of the Arrow.
+He is a member of the Illinois Territorial Rangers which is a living history military unit.
+His dedication to and experiences with the Scouts have motivated his interest in eventually majoring in Environmental Education and Historical Interpretation when attending college.

-Holtz has served as a Student Ambassador for four years, is an active member or the Campus Ministry and the Breast Cancer Awareness Club.
-Her many volunteer activities have earned her a Presidential Service Award each year she has been a student at Marquette.
-For the past four years she has served as a Camp Counselor at the Nature Institute.
-Upon graduating, Holtz plans to attend Butler University and major in Business
+He is a member of the Encounter singing group and will appear in the spring musical .
+He has been committed to community service by virtue of his many service hours and was a three time St, Baldrick’s shavee.
+He also was a recipient of the Good Citizen Service award.

-John Hopkins, President of the Alton/Godfrey Rotary Club, presented each of the students with a plaque recognizing their selection to this honor.
+Gail Weinrich, President of the Alton/Godfrey Rotary Club presented each of the students with a plaque recognizing their selection to this honor.

 More like this: